Theralpine

 Temperature and Timing: When During the Day

-Morning (energy and focus): 8 to 12°C for 2 to 5 minutes.
-The dopamine and norepinephrine elevation creates strong, sustained energy and mental clarity that typically lasts several hours.
+Morning (for energy and mood): 8 to 12°C for 2 to 5 minutes.
+The dopamine and norepinephrine boost sets a strong foundation for the day.

 How to Measure and Control Temperature

-Temperature-controlled chillers: The Theralpine Chiller Pro and Chiller Lite maintain your target temperature automatically — cools to near 0°C, heats to 42°C, full app control.
-Schedule your target the night before and your ice bath is at exactly your temperature when you wake up.
+The Theralpine Chiller Pro cools to near 0°C and heats to 42°C, with full app control.
+Schedule your target temperature the night before and your ice tub is ready when you wake up.
+No thermometer, no ice, no adjustment needed.

 Frequently Asked Questions